DIG INTO DINOLABS & DINODIG

 DinoDig®, an outdoor experience, began with the Museum in 1993.
 An historical all-time favorite for young guests to the Museum, this updated exhibition invites guests to “become a paleontologist,” as they discover the skills needed to uncover and excavate fossils in a reproduction of the Jones Ranch where the Paluxysaursus jonesi was discovered in 1982.
 DinoDig® features rock formations embedded with fossils based on the actual dig site.

-“It was important for us to bring DinoDig® back to our patrons,” said Romans.
+“It was important for us to bring DinoDig® back to our patrons,” said Museum of Science and History President Van A. Romans.
 “However, we wanted to bring it back in a contemporary, interactive fashion.
 The updated version enhances the learning experience by allowing our guests to understand the science and physics involved in fossil excavation and preservation.”

-As museum guests explore the sandy ground of DinoDig®, they will discover authentic local fossils of shark teeth, clams, snails, sea biscuits, and ammonites dispersed throughout the exhibit.
+As museum guests explore the sandy ground of DinoDig®, they will discover authentic local fossils of clams, snails, sea biscuits, and ammonites dispersed throughout the exhibit.

 “DinoDig and DinoLabs provide our guests with two important aspects of paleontology,” said Museum of Science and History Curator of Science Dr. Aaron Pan.
 “DinoDig gives one a taste of the exhilaration and joy of fieldwork and discovery, while DinoLabs allows our guests to see how scientists prepare and study fossils to determine how these amazing animals lived and interacted with their environment.”